HanCreate/SurvivalProject-Server/README.md

 * Fixed a bug where after getting a kill in big matches and leaving the server, the tutorial screen would show up instead of the servers list.
 * Fixed a bug where killing other players in big matches resulted in 0 points/code.
 * Fixed a bug where losing code/points for leaving a game was only saved in the database and wasn't shown visually when you got to the lobby (it showed that you didn't lose any code or points).
+* Fixed a bug where if you died in big matches, you would actually lose 1 down instead of gaining 1.

 # 18/05/2017
 * The death timer in big match survival mode is now working.